zebreco/documentation/docs/getting-started.md

 9. Any commits can then be deployed.
 10. The ticket can then be changed to **Closed** status.

+!!! summary ""
-This is of course just am example of an issue tracked workflow.
+    This is just an example of an issue tracked workflow.
 It is possible to customise your workflow with varying ticket sources/routing, priority visibility, task creation and label customisation.

 &nbsp;